What Does it Take to Be a Metal and Plastic Model Maker?

 What Tools & Technology do Metal and Plastic Model Makers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Metal and Plastic Model Makers:

 - CNC Software Mastercam

-How to Become a Metal & Plastic Model Maker
+How do I Become a Metal & Plastic Model Maker?

-Those thinking about becoming a Metal and Plastic Model Maker might also be interested in the following careers:
+Those interested in being a Metal and Plastic Model Maker may also be interested in:

-Those who work as a Metal and Plastic Model Maker sometimes switch careers to one of these choices:
+Career changers with experience as a Metal and Plastic Model Maker sometimes find work in one of the following fields:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain

 More about our data sources and methodologies.